YangLiuqing-add/DAS-FCDNet/README.md

 -------------------
 ## Contact
- If you have any suggestions and questions, please contact us:
+   If you have any suggestions and questions, please contact me:
-Liuqing Yang (yangliuqingqin@163.com) and Yangkang Chen (chenyk2016@gmail.com)
+   Liuqing Yang
+   yangliuqingqin@163.com